 Using the Portland Vets Emergency Service

 IN THE CASE OF AN EMERGENCY PLEASE CALL THE NORMAL PRACTICE NUMBER – 01342 327799

 We hope that you never have need to contact us outside of opening hours but we do understand how worrying it is if your pet suddenly becomes ill or injured.
 Our vets share the “on call” between them and http://veterinaryreferralcentre.com/emergency-centre/ there is always a Veterinary Surgeon available 24/7 in the case of a genuine emergency.
-We also have veterinary interns onsite, providing care if your pet needs overnight hospitalisation.
-House visits may be possible for our registered clients, however this will always be at the discretion and/or availability of our on duty vet.
+We also have veterinary nurses onsite, providing care if your pet needs overnight hospitalisation.
+House visits may be possible for our registered clients, however this will always be at the discretion and/or availability of our duty vet.

 This out of hours service is primarily for the use of our registered* clients and their pets.
 We can see unregistered clients out of hours but there is an additional surcharge.

 Here are a few tips to help you through the process of contacting us and to give you an idea of what will happen if you do: